-The percentage of basic skills placements continued to steadily increase in the last several years, reaching 33%.
+The percentage of basic skills placements continued to steadily increase in the last several years, reaching 34% in 2013.
 This category consists of 2 basic skills courses (English 80 and English 82).
-About 3% of students placed at the English 80 level, down from 5% in 2008.
-The 5-year average placement rate into basic skills reading courses is approximately 32%.
+About 3% of students placed at the English 80 level, down from 4% in 2009.
+This means that the majority of students placed into basic skills reading begin two levels below transfer.
+The 5-year average placement rate into basic skills reading courses is approximately 31%.

-Table 3: Reading Assessment Test Placement Rates
+Figure 1: Reading Assessment Test Placement Rates